 Weather Gear & Day Bag

 You should prepare for both sunshine – with sunscreen and a wide-brimmed travel hat…as well as for rain – with a packable raincoat and umbrella.
-You will also want the perfect day pack to organize and secure all your essential everyday travel items.
+You will also want a day pack to organize and secure all your essential everyday travel items.

 Travel Camera